-Duxford Primary School has a hugely successful before and after school club called The DX Club.
-The DX Club is a managed by a voluntary committee of parents of children who attend Duxford Primary School.
-The DX Club is registered charity and is also registered with Ofsted and in their last inspection received an overall Outstanding rating.
+Duxford Primary School has a hugely successful before and after school club and a holiday club called The DX Club.
+The DX Club is a managed by voluntary trustees of parents of children who attend Duxford Primary School.
+The DX Club is charity organization and is also registered with Ofsted and in their last inspection received an overall Outstanding rating.